schitresh/computer_science/database_system/8_concurrency_control_protocols.md

 - Granularity is the size of the data item allowed to lock
 - Multiple granularity means hierarchically breaking up the database into blocks
   - That can be locked and can be tracked what needs to be locked & in what fashion
-- How doees the system determine if the root node can be locked
+- How does the system determine if the root node can be locked
   - If it searches the entire tree, it will nullify the whole purpose of this locking scheme
   - A more efficient way is to introduce a new lock mode (intention lock)